Bioconductor/BioC2019/docs/call-for-abstracts.md

 ## Call for travel scholarship applications

 A limited number of travel scholarships will cover conference registration, hotel, and $500 to offset travel costs.
 Please use the [Travel Scholarship Application Form] to apply.
 The application consists of:

-1. Tell us why you deserve an award.
-This can include your achievements, interests, and goals.
-2. Tell us how this award will help you to achieve your goals.
-What do you hope to get out of the conference?
+1. Please enter the type(s) of presentation you have submitted (talk, poster, workshop).
+You must submit at least one to be eligible for a travel scholarship.
+2. Title of talk, workshop, or poster
 3. Please provide a link to your professional website, github page, or online CV.
-4. Please enter the type(s) of presentation you have submitted (talk, poster, workshop).
-You must submit at least one to be eligible for a travel scholarship.
+4. How have you participated in the Bioconductor project in the past?
+5. What do you hope to get out of the conference?

 [Travel Scholarship Application Form]: https://goo.gl/forms/TXWLPInRWWymQ1Hx2